RKMAMUN/Hotel_management_system/README.md

 https://sonarcloud.io/summary/new_code?id=RKMAMUN_Hotel_management_system

-<p align="justify"><b>5.Clean Code Development:</b> Clean code refers to code that is well-organized, readable, maintainable, and easy to understand.
+<p align="justify"><b>5.
+Clean Code Development:</b> Clean code refers to code that is well-organized, readable, maintainable, and easy to understand.
 It follows best practices, coding standards, and design patterns to ensure that the code is of high quality.</p>
 In my project I tried to follow clean code.
 Here is my clean code points:
  1. Commenting where needed